awe-struck/Video_Game_Sales_2016/README.md

 ### Reccomendations ###
 ---

+To boost the amount sales in the NA market, it is imperative to increase the quality of game titles and consoles.

+- For game titles, other than the obvious answers like making more games or improving gameplay and graphics; there are other avenues in which companies can improve in.
+As seen with the success in the sports genre, there is merit to tying into .

+- Companies can . more in touch with community actions to coolabs with pst could include

+encourage community engagment

 many things contribuet to sells like great games exlusives to build loyal fan base,

-new technology alllows for better gameplay and grahpics so pump money into R&D
+new technology alllows for better gameplay and grahpics so pump money into R&D coulc include vr and connectiove to build community

 reallife events and famous people can influence sales and expand the audience of games